apache/arrow/docs/source/developers/contributing.rst

 See `the community page <https://arrow.apache.org/community/>`_ for links to subscribe to the mailing lists and to view archives.

-Report bugs and request features
+Report bugs and propose features
 ================================

 Using the software and sharing your experience is a very helpful contribution